anynoumous736366/SI-ADMM/README.md

 # Project Setup Instructions

+This readme is for CIKM submission: Joint Learning of Drug-Drug Combination and Drug-Drug Interaction via Coupled Tensor-Tensor Factorization with Side

 This guide explains how to set up the Python environment required to run the project, and how to execute the SI-ADMM algorithm along with the baseline models.

 ## Requirements